-All other staff will also be required to declare personal or business interest which may, or may be perceived (by a reasonable member of the public) to, influence their judgement.
-This should be done by completing the form below.
+All other staff will also be required to declare personal or business interests, remunerated or voluntary employment or activity which may, or may be perceived (by a reasonable member of the public) to, influence their judgement.

 Employees who through the nature of their job have a direct influence on the PIRC's decisions should declare all direct or indirect pecuniary and non-pecuniary interests.
 It also includes such interests of close family members and of people living in the same household.